 Elderly people who have difficulty swallowing also benefit from having their medication administered via a troche rather than numerous pills.

 Almost any kind of medication that comes in a pill can also be made up as a troche by a fully licensed and accredited compounding pharmacy like National Custom Compounding.
-For more information call us on 1300 731 755 or drop a line to [email protected]
+For more information call us on 1300 731 755 or click here to contact us.